 What is legal separation?

-In order to be classified as separated, you need to live separately.
+To be classified as separated, you need to live separately.

 What is a separation agreement?